MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-health.md

 5. In the left navigation menu, select **Settings**

-6. Confirm that a **Tenant Association Key** has been generated in the key field.
+6. Confirm that a **Tenant Association Key** has been generated in the text field.

 7. Before proceeding, ensure that the OneDrive application has been quit.